Travelling alone for the first time, whether completely alone, with your partner, family or friends, but without an organized structure, scares you?

 It saves me the hassle of looking for accommodation after a long, tired flight and allows me to enjoy a little bit of the end of the day or evening.

-I was often using Booking site, but the quality is not always there.
+I was often using Booking site, but for Asia I prefer Agoda.

 I now prefer Trip Advisor for its user reviews and Agoda for its low prices in Asia, even on luxury hotels.